jagdap/HackRF-RCController/README.md

-The code in this project was used to run a wireless "hacking" demonstration for High School and Middle School students.
+The code in this project was used to run a wireless "hacking" demonstration for High School and Middle School students, where an R/C car was controlled via HackRF SDR.
+It uses the SoapySDR module to interact with the HackRF on-the-fly, sending it commands to drive the R/C car.
+It also features a basic Tkinter GUI for interactivity.